web-infra-dev/rspack/website/docs/en/contribute/webpack/loader.md

 #### Loader Optimization II

 Well done!
 We implemented a simple and rudimentary version of `vue-loader`.
-However, the real pain-in-the-ass part of this implementation is hacking the extension to match the configuration.
+However, the real painful part of this implementation is hacking the extension to match the configuration.
 But since almost every user would have other `js` | `css` files included in the project, so vue team decide to use this kind of strategy to reuse the user configuration.

 Except for hacking the extension, webpack then provided a more legit way to handle this kind of **rule matching problem** which is known as **_inline match resource_** (We covered it in the glossary part).